ozkriff/zoc/notes.rst

   - src/screens/end_turn/mod.rs
   - make gui independant of screen's size
     - i need to get rid of the Size2 somehow
-  - replace walk and attack lines with colored tile (like FoW)
+  - replace walk and attack lines with colored tiles (like FoW)
   - update gfx
   - simple sprite smoke on a destroyed vehicle? birned earhs sprite?
   - blood on the ground near killed solduers?